we-z/Triangular-Arbitrage/README.md

 ## Triangular Arbitrage on BTC and ETH with Alpaca

-### Background

-With the exciting announcement of Alpaca’s coin pair trading, we introduce a triangular arbitrage strategy using BTC/USD, ETH/USD, and the new BTC/ETH coin pair to attempt to profit from potential differences between price conversions.

 ### What is Triangular Arbitrage?

 Triangular Arbitrage is an arbitrage opportunity that appears between three currencies that don’t have equivalent conversion rates.
 Traders can buy the cheaper currency, convert it to a more expensive currency, and then sell the expensive currency - this typically happens across different exchanges.
 For example: